stormchaserroleplaying/Arden/Species/Lineages/index.md

 * **Sylph** blood is infused with elemental air.
 They tend to be pale and thin to the point of appearing delicate.

-* **Tieflings** are the offspring of mortals and fiends, with traits to match, and are often shunned out of fear.
+* Those with infernal lineage are the offspring of mortals and fiends, with traits to match, and are often shunned out of fear.

 * **Undine** blood is slaked in elemental water.
 Their flesh mimics the colours of lakes, seas and oceans.